safe-research/permissionless-create2/doc/eip.md

 **Downsides**:

 - It does not work on chains that only accept EIP-155 replay-protected transactions.
-- It is sensitive to changes in gas parameters on the target chain since the gas price in the deployment transaction is sealed, and a new one cannot be signed without a private key.
+- It is sensitive to changes in gas parameters on the target chain since the gas price and limit in the deployment transaction is sealed, and a new one cannot be signed without a private key.
 - Reverts due to alternative gas schedules make the CREATE2 factory no longer deployable.

 #### 2. Secret private key